Ye-Buehler/Molecule_Breakdown_Model/README.md

   - The model can also be carried out by applying the script *Molecule_Breakdown_Model_Ring_Fragments_Ring_Fragments.ipynb* and *Molecule_Breakdown_Model_Ring_Fragments_Substituents.ipynb* in the Jupyter Notebook

 Two .pickle files containing the ring fragments and substituents for each molecule in the sample pool (you can find these data in folder *example/results_of_each_example*) will be obtained.
-The fianl ring fragment and substituent datasets after combining the duplicates and sorting their frequency can be found in folder *results_merging/*.
+The fianl ring fragment and substituent datasets after combining the duplicates and sorting their frequency can be found in folder *results_merging*.

 A .html file elaborating the final fragments results can be also obtained for each approach.